-- (a) the Centre or an investigating authority acting under the authority of an authorised officer in terms of section $\underline{32(2)}$; or - (b) a supervisory body in terms of section 45(lB)(d),
+- (a) the Centre or an investigating authority acting under the authority of an authorised officer in terms of section 32(2); or - (b) a supervisory body in terms of section 45(lB)(d),

-58. Failure to comply with directives
+58. Failure to comply with direction of Center

-An accountable institution that fails to comply with a directive of the Centre or a supervisory body in terms of section $\underline{34(1)}$, $\underline{43A(3)}$ or $\underline{45C(3)}$, is guilty of an offence.
+(1) An accountable institution that fails to comply with a direction of the Centre in terms of section 34(1), is guilty of an offence.